vsespb/mt-aws-glacier/README.md

 * Tracking of all uploaded files with a local journal file (opened for write in append mode only)
 * Checking integrity of local files using journal
 * Ability to limit number of archives to retrieve
+* File selection options for all commands (using flexible rules with wildcard support)
 * File name and modification times are stored as Glacier metadata ([metadata format for developers][mt-aws-glacier Amazon Glacier meta-data format specification])
 * Ability to re-create journal file from Amazon Glacier metadata
 * Full UTF-8 support (and full single-byte encoding support undef *BSD systems)